markanewman/corpustools/measures/README.md

 **Cosine Similarity**: Computes the cosine similarity between the document vector and the sentence vector.
 Records both the mean and standard deviation.
 Filters out empty lines before calculation.
+The smoothed version of IDF is used in the calculation.